edeng23/binance-trade-bot/README.md

 There is an example version of this file to get you started.

-If you are interedted in running a Telegram bot, more information can be found at [Telegram's official documentation](https://core.telegram.org/bots).
+If you are interested in running a Telegram bot, more information can be found at [Telegram's official documentation](https://core.telegram.org/bots).

 ### Run